 What is an ISRC?

-The International Standard Recording Code (or ISRC) is an identification system used around the world to catalog individual sound recordings, aka master recordings.
-An ISRC is a 12-character alphanumeric code/unique identifier (It’ll look like this: US-S1Z-99-00001) assigned by a record label, distributor, or sound recording owner to a recording or audio file of a single song performed by an artist or band and separates it from the hundreds and thousands of other sound recordings worldwide.
+The International Standard Recording Code (or ISRC) helps catalog individual sound recordings (or “master recordings”) around the world.
+It is a unique 12-character alphanumeric code assigned by a record label, distributor, or sound recording owner to a specific recording performed by an artist or band.

 Overall, the ISRC verifies the artist name, track title, album name, label name and Universal Product Code (UPC).
-The same ISRC applies to a recording whether it’s released on a physical product, like a CD, as an mp3 download, or on streaming services.
-Furthermore, a song that is released as a single and then again as part of an album is exactly the same recording and so has the same ISRC.
-But, one song will have multiple ISRCs if multiple recordings of the same composition exists - whether that’s a live recording, a cover version by another artist, a released demo version, or any other recording.
+The same ISRC applies to a recording whether it’s released as a physical product, digital download, or stream.
+A song that is released as part of a single and album will have a single ISRC, since it’s the same recording.

 Do I need an ISRC?

-If your label or distributor doesn't assign your ISRCs (though most will), any independent artist or band, label, or music distributor can visit USISRC.org, which is run by the Recording Industry Association of America, to fill out a form.
-You’ll pay a $95 one-time fee and receive access to an online account with a registrant code and a 2-letter country code.
+If your label or distributor doesn't assign your ISRCs (most will), you can visit the RIAA-run USISRC.org to fill out a form, pay a one-time $95 fee, and receive access to an online account with a registrant code and a two-letter country code.
 This registrant code is yours for life, and will allow you to register up to 100,000 unique ISRCs a year.

 What is an ISWC?

-The International Standard Musical Work Code (ISWC) is an 11-character alphanumeric code or international identification system cataloging individual compositions (usually songs), rather than recordings.
-An ISWC is an identifier usually assigned by a collection society, like ASCAP in North America, to a musical work.
+The International Standard Musical Work Code (ISWC) is an 11-character alphanumeric code or international identification system cataloging individual compositions (usually songs) rather than recordings.
+An ISWC is an identifier usually assigned by a collection society — ASCAP in North America, for instance — to a musical work.
 It tracks the song title, songwriter(s), music publisher(s), and corresponding ownership shares.

-Do I need a new ISWC for multiple versions?
+Do I need a different ISWC for multiple versions?

 ISWCs are assigned by most collection societies when your songs are registered.
 You can also get one by visiting the International ISWC Agency.
 In the United States, ASCAP is the official ISWC issuance agency; you can request an ISWC from them whether or not you're a member.

 ISRCs and ISWCs are digital fingerprints in today's world.
-You can also think of them as a barcode on a product at the store - your song is the product, and the store is the global royalty collection ecosystem.
-If there’s no barcode, you can’t track sales or figure out how to charge for it.
-Beyond that, the store won’t know if that product was even sold or in stock.
-Each time someone streams your song, royalties are generated -- your ISRC and ISWC operate as that barcode, letting collection societies, digital streaming platforms (DSPs), and other organizations know that your song was streamed.
-The primary way these royalties make it into your pocket is by linking these streams to your ISRCs and ISWCs.
+You can think of them as a barcode on a product at the store; your song is the product, and the store is the global royalty collection ecosystem.
+If there’s no barcode, you can’t track sales or figure out how to charge for them.

 Still a bit confused?
-Join one of our upcoming Music Publishing 101 virtual sessions for a refresher and to ask our publishing specialists any remaining questions you might have.
+Join one of our upcoming Music Publishing 101 sessions for a refresher and any remaining questions you may have.